 Guidance on Jersey’s COVID-19 Winter Strategy

-COVID-19 Financial support
+COVID-19 Government support

 There are a number of packages of support available to businesses adversely affected by COVID-19 restrictions.
 More detailed information on the support available can be found on these links: